-The methodology for calculating vacancy rate mirrors that of the Northern Policy Institute's "Assessing Labour Market Shortages" series of reports on North Bay, Greater Sudbury, Timmins, Sault Ste.
+The methodology for calculating vacancy rate mirrors that of the Northern Policy Institute's "Assessing Labour Market Shortages" series of reports on North Bay, Sudbury, Timmins, Sault Ste.
 Marie, and Thunder Bay (Ross, 2020).
 The series reflects trends from 2018, but this paper outlines updated calculations to reflect 2020 trends-the most recent full year with data available.
 A high job vacancy rate typically indicates a stronger labour market for job seekers, as it demonstrates that a higher proportion of the total labour market consists of vacant jobs needing to be filled (Lindzon, 2019).

-The data used to calculate job vacancy rates were obtained from Emsi Economic Modellng, which were provided through a partnership with the Ontario Ministry of Agriculture, Food and Rural Affairs.
+The data used to calculate job vacancy rates were obtained from Emsi Economic Modeling, which were provided through a partnership with the Ontario Ministry of Agriculture, Food and Rural Affairs.7

-According to Table 1, multiple management-related occupations appear to have the highest job vacancy rates (NOC Skill Level 0).
-Additionally, there were two Skill Level C occupations facing high vacancy rates:
+According to Table 1, multiple professional jobs that usually call for a degree from a university appear to have had the highest job vacancy rates (NOC Skill Level A).
+Additionally, there were two Skill Level 0 occupations facing high vacancy rates: